The Best Beauty and Fashion Deals This Week

 Mid-Season Sale features up to 50% off footwear and handbag styles, extra 10% off sale items when you purchase two items or more and 10% off regular-price items through April 13.

+20% off select Glowing Hollywood Beauty Kit items through April 6.
+No code needed.
+Free shipping and returns.

-Get $20 off on purchases of $100 or more with the code CLSAVE20 through April 2.
+Take an extra 30% off sale items with the code EXTRA30 through April 7.
 Free shipping on orders of $75 or more.
+Check out ET Style's favorite picks.

+30% off everything.
+Free shipping on orders of $40 or more.
+Free returns.

+Get 30% off everything and free shipping with the code DRSBFF30 through April 6.

 In addition to sale items, Rihanna's makeup line is offering weekly deals every Wednesday and Friday.
 Check back as ET Style will update you on the 24-hour discounts when they go live.
 Free shipping and returns.